MU001999/simple_cdecl/README.md

 Cdecl is a program which will turn a c-language declaration into English-like phrases.And it's one-way and very well understood.<br>

-Unfortunately, it is only a very simple and incomplete implementation of cdecl by lex & yacc :( <br>

 ###### example
 ```
 $ ./simple_cdecl